 Question: "Who were the Moabites?"

 Answer: The Moabites were a tribe descended from Moab, the son of Lot, born of an incestuous relationship with his oldest daughter (Genesis 19:37).
-From Zoar, the cradle of this tribe, on the south-eastern border of the Dead Sea, they gradually spread over the region on the east of Jordan.
-Shortly before the Exodus, the warlike Amorites crossed the Jordan under Sihon their king and drove the Moabites out of the region between the Arnon River valley and the Jabbok River, and occupied it, making Heshbon their capital.
-They were then confined to the territory to the south of the Arnon valley (Numbers 21:26-30).
+From Zoar, the cradle of this tribe, on the southeastern border of the Dead Sea, they gradually spread over the region on the east of Jordan.
+Shortly before the Exodus, the warlike Amorites crossed the Jordan under Sihon their king and drove the Moabites out of the region between the Arnon River Valley and the Jabbok River, and occupied it, making Heshbon their capital.
+The Moabites were then confined to the territory to the south of the Arnon Valley (Numbers 21:26–30).

 During the Exodus the Israelites did not pass through Moab, but through the “wilderness” to the east, eventually reaching the country to the north of Arnon.
-The Moabites were alarmed, and their king, Balak, sought aid from the Midianites (Numbers 22:2-4).
-It was while they were here that the visit of Balaam to Balak took place (Numbers 22:2-6).
+The Moabites were alarmed, and their king, Balak, sought aid from the Midianites (Numbers 22:2–4).
+This was the occasion when the visit of Balaam to Balak took place (Numbers 22:2–6).

-A basalt stone, bearing an inscription by King Mesha, which was discovered at Dibon by Klein, a German missionary at Jerusalem, in 1868, consisting of thirty-four lines written in Hebrew-Phoenician characters was set up by Mesha about 900 BC as a record and memorial of his victories.
-It records (1) Mesha’s wars with Omri, (2) his public buildings, and (3) his wars against Horonaim.
-This inscription supplements and corroborates the history of King Mesha recorded in 2 Kings 3:4-27.
-It is the oldest inscription written in alphabetic characters and in addition to its value in the domain of Hebrew antiquities, is of great linguistic importance.
+A basalt stone, bearing an inscription by King Mesha, was discovered at Dibon by Klein, a German missionary at Jerusalem, in 1868, consisting of thirty-four lines written in Hebrew-Phoenician characters.
+The stone was set up by Mesha about 900 BC as a record and memorial of his victories.
+It records Mesha’s wars with Omri, his public buildings, and his wars against Horonaim.
+This inscription supplements and corroborates the history of King Mesha recorded in 2 Kings 3:4–27.
+It is the oldest inscription written in alphabetic characters and, in addition to its value in the domain of Hebrew antiquities, is of great linguistic importance.

 © Copyright 2002-2014 Got Questions Ministries.